 In March 2021, Gov. Sununu signed executive order 2021-03 which ordered a number of state agencies to report on the potential greenhouse gas reduction for various levels of offshore wind development.
 In early 2022, two offshore wind bills passed with bipartisan support.
 One bill included language for requiring thorough environmental studies before approving offshore wind projects and the other focused on procurement standards and processes.
 This state’s proximity to the Gulf of Maine allows it a great resource for expanding its offshore wind resource.

 Boasting the nation’s first, commercial-scale offshore wind farm at Block Island, Rhode Island is a leader for offshore wind development.
-In June of 2022, Gov. McKee signed 100% Legislation (H 7277A, S 2274A), calling on the state to meet 100% of its electricity needs through clean energy resources by 2033.
-The same summer, the RI General Court passed S 2583, which increases required procurements by an additional 600-1000 MW of offshore wind capacity by fall of 2022, and includes strong responsible development, labor standards, and equity and inclusion language.
+In June 2022, Gov. McKee signed 100% Legislation (H 7277A, S 2274A), calling on the state to meet 100% of its electricity needs through clean energy resources by 2033.
+The same summer, the RI General Court passed S 2583, which increases required procurements by an additional 600 MW-1 GW of offshore wind capacity and resulted in Rhode Island Energy releasing a request for proposals in October 2022 for up to 1 GW of new offshore wind.

 - 1,030 MW